Scille/parsec-cloud/docs/rfcs/1030-generic-sso-provider-display.md

 requires that the GUI can render an image and a string, and can round-trip an opaque identifier back into the existing `openBaoConnect(..., provider, ...)` call in place of today's `OpenBaoAuthConfigTag`.

+No attributes are added to control the style of the button (ie `color` or `backgroundColor`).
+While those would seem like a good idea to keep the identity of each SSO intact, two problems have been identified:

+- colors can clash with the theme, and would have to work for both light and dark theme
+- it lets the server admin make design decisions

+It make the implementation of a generic button that work with every SSO more complicated.

 ### 2. A single generic provider button